 Ultimately, every level of the industrial and state apparatus bore some responsibility for discrimination against women workers.
 At the highest levels, the priority relentlessly placed on cost cutting and profit maximization at the expense of political values severely damaged women's opportunities.
 Factory managers perceived few alternatives to firing women if they were to keep costs to a minimum.
-As V. V. Shmidt, the commissar of labor, admitted, it was "economically unprofitable" to employ women.
-The Party attempted to remedy some of the worst abuses by reaffirming its commitment to equality in the workplace.
+As V. V. Shmidt, the commissar of labor, admitted, it was "economically unprofitable" to employ women.39 The Party attempted to remedy some of the worst abuses by reaffirming its commitment to equality in the workplace.
 But despite its good intentions, both factory managers and union leaders continued to discriminate against women in their patterns of hiring, firing, and advancement.
 The resolutions at the highest levels had little effect on practice in local enterprises.
 The retreat from protective labor legislation demonstrated the Party's inability to end discrimination by decree.
 Apparently, the only effective method of eliminating discrimination against women was to abolish the protective labor legislation that recognized their special needs as mothers.
-One of the women delegates to the Sixth Trade Union Congress in 1924 spoke out fiercely against "the impairment" of women's "legal achievements."
-Quickly grasping the essential problem, she noted that the constant push to increase labor productivity was at odds with the needs of women workers.
+One of the women delegates to the Sixth Trade Union Congress in 1924 spoke out fiercely against "the impairment" of women's "legal

-Shestoi Vsesoiuznyi s"ezd professional'nykh soiuzov.
+37 Shestoi Vsesoiuznyi s"ezd professional'nykh soiuzov.
 Stenograficheskii otchet (Moscow, 1925): 223.

-&lt;sup>38 Carol Hayden, "The Zhenotdel and the Bolshevik Party," p.
-169. Shestoi Vsesoiuznyi s"ezd professional'nykh soiuzov.
-Stenograficheskii otchet, p.
+38 Carol Hayden, "The Zhenotdel and the Bolshevik Party," p.
+169.

+39 Shestoi Vsesoiuznyi s"ezd professional'nykh soiuzov.
+Stenograficheskü otchet, p.
 184.